NickQZ/ComputerAndNetworkSystems/README.md

 ![image](https://github.com/user-attachments/assets/b6ecd9ec-951f-4e7b-9b74-e82898a60a71)

 The existing website design was outdated and required a comprehensive redesign.
-Computer & Network Systems© approached me to develop a modern aesthetic for the company's website.
+I approached the owener of Computer & Network Systems© and pitched them my following designs with the intention of developing a modern aesthetic for the company's website.
 Below are the design concepts I created using Canva©.

 ## Mock Designs: